maxdexh/scratchbar/README.md

 - A recent Kitty version.
 Versions prior to 0.46 result in a degraded experience due to recently fixed bugs.
 - A desktop environment which works with Kitty panels.
   See [the compatibility list](https://sw.kovidgoyal.net/kitty/kittens/panel/#compatibility-with-various-platforms).
-  Note that the panels used by this project are run as dock panels snapped to the screens' sides, so restrictions with desktop and background panels can be ignored.
+  Note that the panels used by this project are run as dock panels snapped to the screens' sides, so restrictions to desktop and background panels can be ignored.
 - Currently, the Host program polls `wlr-randr` to check for monitor changes.
   Therefore, you must have it installed (and available in your $PATH) and be on a desktop environment supported by it.
   This is going to change in the future.